-The allowed window for IMP delivery is +/- 7days for the initial infusion and +/- 3 days for the follow-up infusion 2 weeks later, as indicated in table 4.
+The allowed window for IMP delivery is +/- 3 days for the follow-up infusion 2 weeks later, as indicated in table 4.

 6.7 Concomitant therapy

 The study subjects can continue to receive their regular medication(s).
 A complete listing of all concomitant medication received during the treatment phase will be recorded in the relevant case report form.